 Anypókritos, an-oo-pok'-ree-tos (G505); from G1 (as a negative particle) and a presumed derivative of G5271; undissembled, i.e. sincere:—without dissimulation (hypocrisy), unfeigned.

 Our love for the brethren must be sincere, unfeigned, without hypocrisy.
 Does that mean everyone in church is going to be your best friend?
 No it doesn't!
-But it doesn't mean that we won't pray for them, or won't ask Jesus to bless them or heal them or ask Him to keep His hand on their lives.
+But it doesn't mean that we won't pray for them, or won't forgive them, or won't ask Jesus to bless them, or heal them, or ask Him to keep His hand on their lives.
 We will never fool anyone if we are hypocrites.
 Jesus said:

 A good person produces good things from the treasury of a good heart, and an evil person produces evil things from the treasury of an evil heart.
 What you say flows from what is in your heart (Luke 6:45 NLT).

 The page, Taming Your Tongue, offers a prayer for those of us who need God's help to control what flows from our hearts through our mouths.
-I personally use that prayer almost every day.
+I personally use this prayer.
 And one final piece of advice that my pastor preaches; "if you don't have anything good to say, don't say anything at all".

 Other scriptural instructions that Paul gave us about loving with an unfeigned heart i.e. without hypocrisy are: